-A rich source of the cannabinoid CBD, importantly it’s this kind of legal industrial hemp that contains less than 0.2% THC, which means that when you use CBD products, there is just not enough THC to have close to the effect that has become so synonymous with the cultivation of cannabis today.
+A rich source of the cannabinoid CBD, importantly it’s this kind of legal industrial hemp that contains less than 0.1% THC, which means that when you use CBD products, there is just not enough THC to give you that ‘high’ feeling that has become so synonymous with the cultivation of cannabis today.

 CBD won’t get you high which means that you can still be a perfectly law-abiding citizen that won’t say anything silly at the dinner party (we can’t promise that – we don’t know what your dining habits are like).
 Why not take a look and see if a CBD supplement is right for you?